dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2019_02_28-advanced-tips-and-tricks-for-aspnet-core-applications.md

 ### Tip 11: Remove the 'Server' HTTP header

-Whilst one is at configuring their ASP.NET Core applicatoin they might as well remove the `Server` HTTP header from every HTTP response by deactivating that setting in Kestrel:
+Whilst one is at configuring their ASP.NET Core application they might as well remove the `Server` HTTP header from every HTTP response by deactivating that setting in Kestrel:

 ```
 .UseKestrel(k => k.AddServerHeader = false)